At a glance

 Getting kids to do their homework can be a hassle in any household.
 It’s even more challenging if your child struggles with the work.

 Homework challenges can leave parents and caregivers with questions.
 For example, how much help can I give my child without taking away from the learning experience?
-Why does my child even have homework—and so much of it?
+Why does my child even have homework — and so much of it?
+What is my role in the homework process?

 Here are answers to common questions about homework.